joeribekker/restorm/docs/index.rst

 Description
 -----------

-Most RESTful API's are very easy to access with very little code.
-RestORM is just a small layer on top of ``httplib2.Http`` to get a response from an API.
-However, instead of regular Python ``dict`` objects, you'll get a ``dict``-like object that knows how to access related resources as well.

-Until a version 1.0 release, backwards incompatible changes may be introduced in future 0.x versions.
+RestORM structures the way you access a RESTful API and allows you to access related resources.
+On top of that, you can easily mock an entire API and replace the real client with a mock version in unit tests.
+RestORM is very extensible but offers many functionalities out of the box to get up and running quickly.

 Currently, RestORM works on Python 2.5+ with Python 3 support on its way.

 Features
 --------